 This section discusses the state of Chinese watch phones at the end of the year 2013.
 It is possible and quite likely that the situation has since improved, although I am certain that the kind of cheap Chinese knockoffs that might even make bad copies of products from other Chinese companies, will not vanish in the near future.
 It will probably also take a while before the Chinese realise that skimping on quality control could have a severe negative impact in the long run.

 Due to lack of anything that comes close to my ideal watch phone, the most reasonable approximations are to be found in China.
 The price per feature for the few Big Name Company products is way too high.
 What bothers me most about Chinese watch phones is that most of them are variations on the same old theme.
 Not much has improved since my old Nova N800.
 If any of you Chinese manufacturers read this: please stop churning out the same old Mediatek MT62xx hardware and software in different fancy shells.
 I want to see real innovation not only on the design front but especially under the hood.
 It is time for a radical upgrade of the old Nucleus-based MTK OS that keeps on being regurgitated in these phones.
-It is good to see companies like Burg and sWaP who obviously do more design and quality control on their interface, but they too seem to be stuck with the same platform.
+It is good to see companies like Burg (unfortunately apparently defunct now) and sWaP who obviously do more design and quality control on their interface, but they too seem to be stuck with the same platform.

 Aside from the outdated technology, there are three major problems with all phones that originate from the cesspool that is Chinese corporate culture, or the Wild East as I call it.